 Peripheral neuropathy is a condition caused by chronically high blood sugar and diabetes.
 It leads to weakness, numbness, and pain in hands, feet, and other body parts.
 About 60% of all people with diabetes eventually develop this disease.
 To make sustainable treatment decisions and provide personalized care strategies, scientists, doctors, and insurance companies use tools for in silico clinical trials.
 With these simulation-based tools, they can predict how a certain patient would respond to a drug and use this information to make personalized prescriptions.

 Pfizer, one of the world's largest pharmaceutical companies, asked Fair Dynamics, in collaboration with Health Services Consulting Corporation, to develop a platform that would help the company’s researchers test a new drug for patients with painful diabetic peripheral neuropathy.
 The platform would be based on previous clinical studies and act as a decision support tool, which could assess a patient’s personal parameters, prescribe drug dosage, and predict possible outcomes.
 The platform also needed to be flexible and have a user-friendly interface to allow inexperienced users to work with it.
 To develop this platform for predictive modeling and analytics in healthcare, engineers made use of AnyLogic simulation software.

 To create a predictive analytics platform, engineers needed to process raw data from different sources and categorize it.
 For this purpose, they integrated SAS data files and machine learning algorithm in an AnyLogic model.
 The algorithm grouped the data with patient profiles into six clusters with clustering variables, such as gender, age, disease duration, and others.
 These parameters were essential when completing patient treatment programs.

-To include new patients in the model, engineers used an AnyLogic agent-based modeling approach, which is commonly used for simulation in healthcare.
-It allowed users to set up a patient with predefined parameters similar to those in the clusters.
-The patient would then fall into one of the identified clusters depending on these parameters.
-AnyLogic capabilities for parallel computation also offered simulation of scenarios with multiple patients using the parameter variation experiment.
+To include patients in the model, engineers used an AnyLogic agent-based modeling approach, which is commonly used for simulation in healthcare.
+It allowed users to set up patients with predefined parameters similar to those in the clusters.
+The patients would then fall into one of the identified clusters depending on these parameters.